memfault/interrupt/_drafts/best-of-binutils.md

 #### Dumping DWARF Information

-A DWARF section is comprised of a sequence of Debugging Information Entries referred to as DIEs.
-You can use readelf to dump a human readable representation of all the debug information in the ELF:
+A DWARF section is comprised of a sequence of "Debugging Information Entries" referred to as DIEs.
+You can use `readelf` to dump a human readable representation of all the debug information in the ELF:

 ```bash